rickbw/crud-api/README.md

 Crud API
 ========

 This project takes its name from the acronym Create/Read/Update/Delete.
 It provides a generic, foundational abstraction for accessing and manipulating state in the Java programming language.
-This abstraction is implemented by other projects in the `crud-*` family—for example, [crud-http](https://github.com/rickbw/crud-http) contains an HTTP-based implementation.
+This abstraction is implemented by other projects in the `crud-*` family—for example, [Crud HTTP](https://github.com/rickbw/crud-http) contains an HTTP-based implementation.

 The Crud API supports data-oriented interactions based on generic _Resources_, which encapsulate state and build upon the [Observable](https://github.com/Netflix/RxJava/blob/master/rxjava-core/src/main/java/rx/Observable.java) abstraction from [RxJava](https://github.com/Netflix/RxJava/).
 The design emphasizes generality, safety and concurrency.